E is for Elephant

 Intermediate and above knitters will be fine.
 Adventurous knitters just beginning to work in the round might find this one a challenge.
 But that shouldn’t stop you from trying!

 India is home to almost 60% of the remaining Asian Elephant population.
 In Northern India, large numbers of elephant babies are stolen from their wild families by poachers, trained and held as captive workers.
 Asian Elephants are endangered, their survival in India is critical to their survival as a species.

-Which is why $4 from the purchase of each “E is for Elephant” pattern will go to Wildlife SOS ($636 since in May 2012!
+Which is why $4 from the purchase of each “E is for Elephant” pattern will go to Wildlife SOS ($1,074 since publication!
 Woot!).
 This organization specifically targets captive ‘working’ elephants in urban areas to help the wounded, malnourished and dehydrated.
 Wildlife SOS offers medical services to all injured elephants, teaches humane handling and is working to remove the neediest elephants to an elephant sanctuary.
 It takes many thousands of dollars to rescue a single elephant, but every little bit helps.
 For more information, please visit http://wildlifesos.org